apache/apex-core/docs/application_packages.md

 There are four top level directories in an Application Package:

-1. "app" contains the jar files of the DAG code and any custom operators.
+1. "app" contains the jar files of the DAG code and any custom operators, and any JSON or properties files that specify a DAG.
 2. "lib" contains all dependency jars
 3. "conf" contains all the pre-set configuration XML files.
 4. "META-INF" contains the MANIFEST.MF file and the properties.xml file.